MaverickTse/lsw-build2/README.md

 # lsw-build2(TDM)
 MSYS2 Build scripts for building [__L-Smash__](https://github.com/l-smash/l-smash) and [__L-Smash Works__](https://github.com/VFR-maniac/L-SMASH-Works/tree/master/AviUtl).

-**This branch use the TDM64-GCC toolchain instead of the one from pacman**
+**The master branch now use the TDM64-GCC toolchain instead of the one from pacman**

 ## Details